There’s no doubt that the cryptocurrency trend is something you’ve been hearing about all around you.

 Available Currencies: Binance gives users the ability to trade into over 100 different altcoins including: ADA: Cardano, XRP: Ripple, NEO: Neo, TRX: Tron, and many many more.

 Notes: You cannot buy into, or sell out of Binance using fiat currencies (CAD, USD, EUR etc).
-You must buy cryptocurrency from a Canadian exchange like Coinsquare or QuadrigaCX, then send Ethereum, Bitcoin or any other cryptocurrency to Binance to be able to trade on this platform.
+You must buy cryptocurrency from a Canadian exchange like Coinsquare, then send Ethereum, Bitcoin or any other cryptocurrency to Binance to be able to trade on this platform.

 How to start using it?

-You need to first buy some cryptocurrency from Coinbase, Coinsquare, or Quadriga, then deposit it into Binance.
+You need to first buy some cryptocurrency from Coinbase, or Coinsquare, then deposit it into Binance.
 Here’s how to do that.

 Sign Up for Binance Here: